uspki/policies/certificate-policy.md

 # 7. CERTIFICATE, CRL, AND OCSP PROFILES

 ## 7.1 Certificate profile
+Certificates issued by a CA under this policy shall conform to the Certificate Profiles and Certificate Revocation List (CRL) Extensions Profile included as Appendix D.

 The CA shall meet the technical requirements set forth in Section 2.2 - Publication of Information, Section 6.1.5 - Key Sizes, and Section 6.1.6 - Public Key Parameters Generation and Quality Checking.